memstechtips/UnattendedWinstall/README.md

 ## Why should I use an Answer File?

 ### <ins>Security:</ins>
-  - You can see every single change that will be made to the Windows Image by inspecting the answer file.
+  - You can see all of the changes that will be made to the Windows Image by inspecting the answer file.
   - It runs on the Official Windows 10 or 11 ISO downloaded directly from Microsoft, no need to download edited ISO files from Unofficial sources.
   - It's not dependent on any third party tools and is an Official Microsoft Feature used to make Mass Windows Deployments easier.
 ### <ins>Automation:</ins>